-- Choose your decorative stitch and re-thread the machine with a contrasting thread in the top and bobbin.
-As mentioned above, we used a yellow on one case and a brown on the other to contrast against our light green ribbon.
+- Choose your decorative stitch and re-Thread the machine with a contrasting Thread in the top and Bobbin.
+We used a yellow on one case and a brown on the other to contrast against our light green ribbon.

 - Repeat to add the second length of ribbon.

 - If you want ribbon accents on both sides of your pillowcase, simply repeat all the steps with the remaining ruffle panel.

 - With the ribbons stitched in place, find both 15″ x 36″ ruffle pieces.
 They should both be opened flat to their full 15″ height.

 - Pin the two pieces right sides together along both 15″ sides.